 For some small business owners, it comes naturally.
 They’re the ones who started negotiating an allowance and extra TV time with their parents at age four.
 For most of us, however, it comes through effort and experience.
 Rarely is it something you learned as part of a formal education.

-Here are ten tactics that can make you a better, more confident negotiator on behalf of your small business:
+Here are 10 tactics that can make you a better, more confident negotiator on behalf of your startup.

 - Pay attention to timing.
 Timing is important in any negotiation.
-Sure, you must know what to ask for.
-But be sensitive to when you ask for it.
+Sure, you must know what to ask for, but also be sensitive to when you ask for it.
 There are times to press ahead, and times to wait.
 When you are looking your best is the time to press for what you want.
 But beware of pushing too hard and poisoning any long-term relationship.